qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

-The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated and freed by the runtime.
+The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated and freed by the run-time.
 The second kind of pointer merely identifies a qubit or result value by a constant integer encoded in the pointer itself.
 To be compliant with the Adpative Profile specification, the program must not make use of dynamic qubit or result management, meaning it must use only the second kind of